maxheyn/maxs-readme-guide/README.md

 Visuals are an AMAZING way to make your README stand out.
 I tend to use images as section headers, and try to use images as a visual aid to the section content whenever possible.
 However, it is also possible to overdo this and use too many images, which ends up as visual clutter.
 Feedback is crucial and you should always ask someone to read over your README and get their thoughts on it, especially when it comes to visual clutter.

-I tend to store images for the README in the `.github/images` directory, indicating that these images are specifically for the presentation of the README and not necesarilly crucial to the project itself.
+I tend to store images for the README in the `.github/images` directory, indicating that these images are specifically for the presentation of the README and not necessarily crucial to the project itself.

 To include an image/GIF in your README, you can either use the `![](.github/image.png)` syntax, or you can use the `<img>` tag.
 It ultimately does not matter which you use, but you should try to be consistent with your choice.